ShareChat/web-custom-scripts/Readme.md

 Example - if only index files are to be considered for stories, add "^((?!index.js).)*$" in the array.
 This ignores all files except index.
 4. componentsFolderName - Name of the folder containing all UI components.
 5. storiesFolderPath - Path to the stories folder to be provided if it is outside the source folder.
+6. ecmaVersion - ECMA Script Version used in the project, by default 2020.
 ```

 ## Sample Config